 Did You Know?

-The Hudson Children’s Book Festival is the LARGEST book festival in New York State!
+The Hudson Children’s Book Festival is one of the biggest book festivals in New York State!

 Listen to our Festival Song!